 Turning Point of Tampa Treatment Programs Addresses Xanax Addiction

-Turning Point of Tampa understands Xanax effects and the risk taking behaviors that accompany long term abuse.
-Our Treatment Center is located on one campus and offers a full continuum of care with Residential Treatment, Day Treatment, Intensive Outpatient Treatment and Inpatient Medical Detox for alcohol and drug addiction; as well as treatment for eating disorders and dual diagnosis.
+Turning Point of Tampa understands Xanax’s effects and the risk-taking behaviors that accompany long-term abuse.
+The Food and Drug Administration plays a crucial role in approving medications like Xanax and issuing warnings about their potential for abuse.
+Our Treatment Center is located on one campus and offers a full continuum of care with Residential Treatment, Day Treatment, Intensive Outpatient Treatment, and Inpatient Medical Detox for alcohol and drug addiction; as well as treatment for eating disorders and dual diagnosis.

 The Medical Team Turning Point